pablodecm/phd_thesis/src/102_chapter_2.md

 intermediate particle.
-After collecting data from a large number of collisions, a subset of relevance of the data can be compared with the expected theoretical predictions and statiscal inference in the form of interval estimates for parameters of interest or hyphotesis testing of alternative explanations can be carried out.
+After collecting data from a large number of collisions, a subset of relevance of the data can be compared with the expected theoretical predictions and statistical inference in the form of interval estimates on parameters of interest or hypothesis testing of alternative explanations.

 ### Experimental Geometry

-Given the geometry of the detector, the coordinate system used is centred at geometrical center of the nominal interaction point inside the detector.
-The $x$ axis point inwards towards the LHC ring origin, while the $y$ axis points vertically upward toward the terrestial surface.
+Given the geometry of the detector, the coordinate system used is centred at geometrical centre of the nominal interaction point inside the detector.
+The $x$ axis point inwards towards the LHC ring origin, while the $y$ axis points vertically upward toward the terrestrial surface.
 The $z$ axis hence tangent to the beam line, increasing in the counter-clockwise direction when looking at the LHC ring from above.
 Given the expected symmetries for detection,